JeissonArcadio778/front-essentials/CSS/README.md

 Structure: .block__element--modifier.

-- Block: independent parts of the web site.
+*Block*: independent parts of the web site.
 They have sense by themselves.
 And we can reuse this use.

     .block

     Example: .header
              .my-block-compound.

-            We have a buttom.
-We can give this name like'buttom'.
+            We have a button.
+We can give this name like'button'.
 Or a post/like a instagram post.
 Use can reuse a post.

             A menu of a website: .menu-

-- Elements: is dependent to block.
+*Elements*: is dependent to block.
 And no has sense by himself.

     .block__element